emedeli1/frontend-final-assignement/README.md

 ### 6. UI & UX

-- Ensure functional navigation, loading feedback, and error handling.
+- Ensure functional navigation and loading feedback.
 - Use CSS/Tailwind for styling as desired, prioritizing **usability and feedback**.

 ### 7. Documentation / Validation